Industry Expertise · July 23, 2024

 Educate your staff about these initiatives so they know what's available.
 Consider pairing them with a financial advisor in your area to help them evaluate their options and choose the right path for them.
 Also, think about organizing webinars or lunch-and-learn events with financial professionals to promote ongoing employee education.

-Options for small vet clinics
+Options for owners of small vet clinics

 If you operate a smaller vet clinic but still want to help your employees manage their student debt, look into programs they can apply for as individuals, such as regional or state incentives for veterinarians.